Lucandia/Flexifier/README.md

 rotate([0,0,ROTATE_HINGE])
 uni_hinge(HEIGHT_HING, hinge_h_thick=HINGE_THICKNESS, break=CUT_THICKNESS);
 ```
-Replacing the capital variables with your values
+Replacing the capital variables with your values.
+The same approach can be used for the ball joint.

 ## Donate